-INTRODUCTION

-1. Citizens' rights and other basic rules 1.1 2.
-About the Constitution 2.1

-WHO DOES WHAT

-3. Council responsibilities and executive responsibilities 3.1
+INTRODUCTION 1.
+Citizens' rights and other basic rules 1.1 2.
+About the Constitution 2.1 WHO DOES WHAT 3.
+Council responsibilities and executive responsibilities 3.1 4 Who carries out executive responsibilities?
+41

 4. Who carries out executive responsibilities?
 4.1

 5. Who carries out Council responsibilities and roles of

 decision taking committees 5.1

 6. Roles of scrutiny bodies 6.1

 7. Roles of officers 7.1

 8. Scheme of delegation to officers 8.1